Get Premium Access

 Decades of Horror 1970s is partnering with the WICKED HORROR TV CHANNEL (https://wickedhorrortv.com/) which now includes video episodes of the podcast and is available on Roku, AppleTV, Amazon FireTV, AndroidTV, and its online website across all OTT platforms, as well as mobile, tablet, and desktop.

-At the time of this writing, Trog is available to stream from Dailymotion and various PPV sources.
-The film is available on physical media in Blu-ray format from Shout!
-Factory.
+At the time of this writing, Moon of the Wolf (1972) is available to stream from Hoopla and Tubi.
+It’s available on physical media as a Blu-ray from the Vinegar Syndrome Archive Collection.

 Gruesome Magazine’s Decades of Horror 1970s is part of the Decades of Horror two-week rotation with The Classic Era and the 1980s.
-In two weeks, the next episode, chosen by guest host Jerry Chandler, will be The Ghost Galleon (1974, El buque maldito), the third film in Amando de Ossorio’s Blind Dead quartet of films.
-Mr. Chandler loves him some Blind Dead!
-Rest assured he will explain it all.
+In two weeks, the next episode, chosen by Bill, will be José Ramón Larraz’s Vampyres (1974).
+The Grue-Crew loves them some vampyres with a “y!”

 We want to hear from you – the coolest, grooviest fans: comment on the site or email the Decades of Horror 1970s podcast hosts at feedback@gruesomemagazine.com.